MITMotorsports/CANlib/README.md

               atom0:
                 slice: 0 + 32  # [start index] + [length]
                 type: int32 big  # type and endianness
                 unit: V
               atom1:
                 slice: 32 + 32
                 type: int32 big
                 unit: V
 ```
-Once thie spec is set up, to add a new message you need to do each of the following:
+Once this spec is set up, to add a new message you need to do each of the following:
 - **Add the message to the list of messages.** Using the format like the messages above, specify `key`, `period`, (if necessary), and `atom`.
 For each atom, add `slice`, (of the form `starting_position + length`), `type` (of the form `c_type endianness`, or the more expanded version in the enum)
 - **Update the publish and subscribe fields for the relevant boards.** Add the name of your message to the publish list of your board and whichever boards subscribes to it.